 A very common mistake among brands of all sizes is focusing on the single channel that is working for them.
-If you have done this too, you might be wondering why this is the wrong thing to do.
+Why this is the wrong thing to do?
 Isn’t it actually logical to make decisions based on certainties?
-After all, we all need some reaffirmation to know that we are on the right track and in this particular case, that comes from the results achieved on that one channel, right?
-However this reaffirmation might just be an illusion and the one-channel strategy not that positive in the long run.
+We know that the single channel works, right?
+Not exactly.
+Success in the past doesn’t automatically predict success in the future.

-Concentrating more than 80% of the budget on a single channel, therefore on a single partner, means limiting our scope.
+Concentrating more than 80% of the budget on a single channel means limiting our scope.
 Why?
 Whether we are talking about SEM, social ads, affiliation or others, we will have less quantity and variety of data.
-This data that we are missing could be useful on future campaigns and strategies.
+This data we’re missing could be useful in future campaigns and strategies.

 The risk of the single channel

 Even though focusing on a specific primary channel might be a way to reach our goals, basing an overall strategy on just one element is extremely risky.
-It is even harmful.
-An entire company wouldn’t ever depend on a single client, right?
-Then why would it reduce its advertising activity to just one option?
-That would make the entire plan vulnerable to factors that are mostly out of its control.
-Think about changes in the market or the advertising policies or overloaded environments.
-That all translates into potential higher costs that could easily knock out many advertisers.
+An entire company would never depend on a single client, so why reduce advertising activity to just one option?
+It makes the entire plan vulnerable to factors that are mostly out of our control.
+Think about changes in the market or advertising policies or overloaded environments.
+It all translates into potential higher costs that could easily knock out many advertisers.

-Even the ones able to adapt quicker, bid higher and invest more, would be unable to thrive.
-Why?
-Because they won’t be capable of increasing the volume of the activity.
-Also, taking it to the next level and moving from, e.g. register to purchase, would be an impossible task.
+Even larger companies, which are able to adapt quicker, bid higher and invest more, can face problems because are not capable of increasing the volume of their activity.
+Taking it to the next level and moving from, e.g. register to purchase, could become an impossible task.

 One channel is not just lack of scale, but a huge limitation in qualitative and quantitative terms.